 Contact!
 Unload is a play co-developed by Veterans telling the story of soldiers as they transition back to civilian life.
-This theatre proudction has played throughout Canada and the UK, and will be featured at the 2017 Invictus Games.
+This theatre production has played throughout Canada and the UK, and was featured at the 2017 Invictus Games.

 Better starts here.
 HeadsUpGuys is a non-profit campaign and website that features strategies for managing and preventing depression in men, as well as a depression self-check survey.